Generalized Long-Moody functors: Introduction

-for all elements $g$ of $G_{n}$. \end{namedthm} In particular, if we take the groups $\left\{ G_{n}\right\} _{n\in\mathbb{N}}$ to be the family of braid groups $\left\{ \mathbf{B}_{n}\right\} _{n\in\mathbb{N}}$ and the groups $\left\{ H_{n}\right\} _{n\in\mathbb{N}}$ to be the family of free groups $\left\{ \mathbf{F}_{n}\right\} _{n\in\mathbb{N}}$, Theorem $A$ recovers \cite[Theorem A]{soulieLMBilan}.
-Additionally, the families of symmetric groups or mapping class groups of orientable and non-orientable surfaces also fit into this framework (see Section \ref{subsec:Examples}).
-Further families of groups also fit into the present framework such as mapping class groups of compact connected oriented $3$-manifolds with boundary, or automorphism groups of free products of groups.
-These examples are not addressed in the present paper.
+and to all elements $g$ of $G_{n}$ the morphism $\mathbf{LM}_{\{\mathcal{G},\chi\}}(F)(g)=\mathcal{A}_{n}(g)\otimes_{R[H_{n}]}F(\gamma_{n}(g))$. \end{namedthm} In particular, if we take the groups $\{G_{n}\}_{n\in\mathbb{N}}$ to be the family of braid groups $\{\mathbf{B}_{n}\}_{n\in\mathbb{N}}$ and the groups $\{H_{n}\}_{n\in\mathbb{N}}$ to be the family of free groups $\{\mathbf{F}_{n}\}_{n\in\mathbb{N}}$, Theorem $A$ recovers a previous result of the author \cite[Theorem A]{soulieLMBilan}.
+However, the present framework improves the previous one since it allows us to define and recover more representations for the braid groups; see Example \ref{exa:recoverCallegaro} for instance.
+Additionally, the families of mapping class groups of surfaces also fit into this framework and are studied in Section \ref{subsec:Examples}.
+Further families of groups also fit into the present framework such as mapping class groups of compact connected oriented $3$-manifolds with boundary, loop braid groups or automorphism groups of free products of groups, although they are not presented in this paper.
+Also, the new abstract approach to the Long-Moody functors presented in this paper indicates that these are particular examples of more general \textit{tensorial constructions} introduced in Section \ref{subsec:Framework-of-the}: further generalizations and wider applications should emerge from these last constructions.
+They are however not addressed in the present paper.